 There are several important features in the estimated time series of bigeye recruitment.
 First, estimates of recruitment before 1993 are very uncertain, as the floating-object fisheries, which catch small bigeye, were not operating.
-There was a period of above-average recruitment in 1994-1998, followed by a period of below-average recruitment in 1999-2000.
-The recruitments were above-average in 2001 and 2002.
+There was a period of above-average recruitment in 1995-1998, followed by a period of below-average recruitment in 1999-2000.
+The recruitments were above-average in 2001 to 2002 with spikes in 2004 and 2005.
 The most recent recruitment is very uncertain, due to the fact that recently-recruited bigeye are represented in only a few length-frequency data sets.
-The extended period of relatively large recruitments in 1995 to 1998 coincided with the expansion of the fisheries that catch bigeye in association with floating objects.
+The extended period of relatively large recruitments in 1995-1998 coincided with the expansion of the fisheries that catch bigeye in association with floating objects.

-The biomass of 3+-quarter-old bigeye increased during 1980-1984, and reached its peak level of about 531,000 metric tons (t) in 1986.
-After reaching this peak, the biomass of 3+-quarter-old decreased to an historic low of about 212,000 t at the start of 2004.
-Spawning biomass has generally followed a trend similar to that for the biomass of 3+-quarter-old, but lagged by 1 to 2 years.
+The biomass of 3+-quarter-old bigeye increased during 1980-1984, and reached its peak level of about 537,000 t in 1986, after which it decreased to an historic low of about 254,000 t at the start of 2004.
+The biomass has increased in 2004 and 2005 due to two recent spikes in recruitment.
+Spawning biomass has generally followed a trend similar to that for the biomass of 3+-quarter-olds, but lagged by 1-2 years.
 There is uncertainty in the estimated biomasses of both 3+-quarter-old bigeye and spawners.
-Nevertheless, it is apparent that fishing has reduced the total biomass of bigeye present in the EPO.
-Both are predicted to be currently near their lowest levels.
-Analysis of the impacts attributed to each fishery indicates that the initial decline can be attributed to longline fishing but that the most recent declines are attributable mainly to purse-seine fishing.
+Nevertheless, it is apparent that fishing has reduced the total biomass of bigeye in the EPO.
+Both are predicted to have increased in recent years.